“Love and luck are

 “How about Fogie, or a little Rory Stoneman…”

-“We have any Joan Armatradding?”
+“There any Joan Armatradding?”

-I charily stayed put at the kitchen table, spooning mouthfuls of vegetable and crouton thickening soup, washing it all down with marshmallow hot chocolate.
+I stayed put heedfully at the kitchen table, spooning mouthfuls of vegetable and crouton thickening soup, washing it all down with marshmallow hot chocolate.
 Perfect—fresh carrots, tomatoes, cauliflower moistly softened by the salty consommé stock, poured through me like overheated barium, loosening the grip of besieged thought.

-I opened the letter as if disarming an explosive device, scanning down quickly should Moon have her fill of spray watering our jungle of window plants.
+I opened the letter as if disarming an explosive device, scanning down quickly should Moon have her fill of watering our jungle of window plants.
 Sydney did indeed open by setting the scene of a drizzly night in her studio, expressions of gratitude for miles traveled and time spent in companionship and good cheer in the new year.
-She then rambled on with see-saw emotion, about glorious weather before the meager rains came, touching upon recent return trips to Hippo’s and Sausalito, particularly to the Halyard for scallops bouillabaisse and Manila clams by sunset, then painting a lonely picture of the Academy Institute after dark.
+She then rambled on with see-saw emotion, about glorious weather before the meager rains came, touching upon recent return trips to Hippo’s, Villa Mañana and Sausalito, particularly to the Halyard for scallops bouillabaisse and Manila clams by sunset, then painting a lonely picture of the Academy Institute after dark.

 I read and misread what I could into her tracing paper scribbling, but there was no mistaking her post script: a remittance reminder wrapped in red Valentine hearts.
 While the body of her letter had triggered my imaginations, her PS rather gave me the chills, not least because of a mention that she could not find that small box from Josh Gravanek, and could it still be somewhere in my car?
 God forbid, check it later—I refolded the note neatly as Moon had left it, then spooned the final croutons out of my cooling, congealing consommé.

 “Tsk, it’s the spindle or something,” said Moon, shuffling back into the kitchen on rabbit furry slipper feet with the steeping whistle of her teapot, pouring herself a cup of Mellow Mint.
-She noted the movement of Syd’s letter, saying little, as if wondering whether the horse she had wagered on was coming up lame.
+She noted the movement of Syd’s letter, saying little, as if wondering whether the horse she had wagered on was coming up lame already.
 In short order, she headed for the bedroom.
 “I’m needing a little nap…”

 I slid back from the table and turned belching into the front room, shooing Pags off my stereo receiver.
 Avoiding the squareback driveway mess altogether, I instead jiggled with the turntable’s control levers, then re-stoked the embering fire.
 The sun was breaking through a winter sky, hovering over Front Range peaks like a Coleman lantern on a campsite limb, keying through upright window casings on the hearth mantel, unavoidably on the painting above.

 Out the front windows, I could see shadows beginning to set in over the foothills and Flatiron slabs—Boulder’s Mt.
-Rushmore au naturel, that majestic matching set of pitched granite anvils, there to shield the Rockies from eastern advances, yet ineluctably losing that enviro-battle.
-Following tire tracks up Cliff Street, I could see little snowmelt as of yet, renovated cottages and other cabins still blanketed all the way to the greenline and range wall, scattered deer hoof marks dappling the drifts, coyote paws hot on their trails.
+Rushmore, that majestic matching set of pitched granite anvils, there to shield the Rockies from eastern advances, yet ineluctably losing that enviro-battle.
+Following tire tracks up Cliff Street, I could see little snowmelt as of yet, renovated cottages and other cabins still blanketed all the way to the greenline and range wall, scattered deer hoof marks dappling the ermine drifts, coyote paws hot on their trails.

 Before I could even begin to fathom that, Seamus seized my attention with a full-stand barking jag against the backyard fence gate.
 Message sent, the Setter flopped down once again on the rug mat of his shed-matched barnwood doghouse.
 As I returned to the bakery sweet kitchen to fill his bowls with Science Diet, Pags resumed curling up on the warmth of my stereo amp, Rory bridging into his plaintive refrain.

-“I’m heating up some strudel,” Moon said from the bedroom as I slipped Seamus’ food and water bowls out onto the cabin’s small kitchen porch, slamming the door shut behind me as the Setter hit them hard and fast.
+“I’m heating up some strudel,” Moon said from the bedroom as I slipped Seamus’s food and water bowls out onto the cabin’s small kitchen porch, slamming the door shut behind me as the Setter hit them hard and fast.
 “Grab it out of the toaster oven, okay?”

 “Got it…damn.”
 I pulled her stoneware plate from the toaster oven, singeing my fingers, shaking it off in the process of delivering two steaming slices of apricot-apple strudel to our bedroom quicker than room service at the Hotel Boulderado on homecoming weekend.
 “Coming…hot off the presses…”